Acamprosate Viatris (Acamprosate Calcium)

 Dosage Instructions

-For adults weighing 60 kg or more: Take 2 tablets three times daily with meals.
-For adults weighing less than 60 kg: Take 2 tablets in the morning, 1 tablet at midday, and 1 tablet at night, all with meals.
-Swallow the tablets whole with a glass of water.
-Do not break, crush or chew the tablets as they have a special coating to prevent stomach upset.
-Treatment is usually continued for one year.
+For adults weighing 60 kg or more, the usual dose is 2 tablets three times daily with meals.
+For those under 60 kg, take 2 tablets in the morning, 1 at midday, and 1 at night, also with meals.

 What If You Miss a Dose?